 Born and raised Catholic, I am constantly striving to deepen my faith and strengthen my relationship with Christ and the Church.
 I have a strong devotion to the Immaculate Heart of Mary and the rosary, enjoy spiritual reading, spending time in front of the Blessed Sacrament, frequent confession and going to daily Mass.

-When I was a junior in high school, I received a spinal cord injury in a car accident that left me paralyzed from the chest down.
+In 1999, when I was a junior in high school, I received a spinal cord injury in a car accident that left me paralyzed from the chest down.
 I have a beautiful, blessed life, but not a day goes by that I don’t face some new challenge or limitation.
 The idea for the name of this blog actually came from an email that I sent out to friends and family on the sixth anniversary of my injury.
 I looked back and reflected on things that I had come to realize over the previous six years and came up with the following:

 Reflections of a Paralytic